tabarra/txAdmin/docs/recipe.md

 # Recipe Files
-A Recipe is a YAML document that descrives how to deploy a server: from downloading resources, to configuring the `server.cfg` file.
+A Recipe is a YAML document that describes how to deploy a server: from downloading resources, to configuring the `server.cfg` file.
 You can run a recipe from txAdmin's built-in Server Deployer.
 Recipes will be "jailed" to the target folder, so for example they won't be able to execute `write_file` to your `admins.json`.
 At the end of the deployment process, your target folder will be checked for the presence of a `server.cfg` and a `resources` folder to make sure everything went right.